-- LiU is responsible for the full implementation of the measures regarding equality and diversity at UiA and ensures that these measures are strictly followed. - LiU helps to initiate and organise activities that put the topic of equality, diversity and inclusion on the agenda.
+- LIU is responsible for the full implementation of the measures regarding equality and diversity at UiA and ensures that these measures are strictly followed. - LIU helps to initiate and organise activities that put the topics of equality, diversity and inclusion on the agenda.